haijunli0629/haijunli0629.github.io/_pages/about.md

 Updates
 ======
+* **Nov.
+2025**: I gave an oral presentation on <i>"Quantifying the Benefits of 10-m Crop Mapping for Industrial Agriculture Over the United States"</i> at the MAD-AAG 2025 conference in Arnold, MD, USA.

 * **Oct.
 2025**: I am honored to receive the **Jacob K. Goldhaber Travel Grant** from the Graduate School at the University of Maryland.

 * **Feb.
 2025**: My co-authored paper about machine learnning in crop mapping is published online on <i>Remote Sensing of Environment</i>. <a href="https://doi.org/10.1016/j.rse.2024.114585" target="_blank" rel="noopener noreferrer">*"Accounting for spatial variability with geo-aware random forest: A case study for US major crop mapping"*</a>